 See the 'Organisation' column beside the Response ID in the image below for an example for how this looks on the 'Responses organised by Respondent' page:

-What can I do with the standard questions AND retains their functionality?
+What can I do with the standard questions AND retain their functionality?

 - Add more answer components above or below